 Students can complete the dual degree in four years—instead of the five years it takes on average to earn the degrees separately.

 A sequenced curriculum allows some law school courses to count in both programs.
 JD/MPH students take their regular 1L course of study, followed by MPH coursework at Tufts in the second year and coursework at both universities in years three and four.

 Students must complete all BC Law first-year and upper-level required courses and Tufts MPH core course requirements: one course in each of the five core knowledge areas, one research methods course, one course on health care budgeting and management, and the Applied Learning Experience (ALE).

 |First Year Law Curriculum||First Year Law Curriculum||Students Eligble to Take July Bar|

 Students pay BC Law tuition for three years and pay Tufts tuition for the year they attend the Tufts School of Public Health.

 To hold a place in the BC Law entering class, accepted applicants must pay a $500 deposit by the date indicated in their acceptance letter.
 They must pay a second $500 deposit by June 2.
 These amounts are credited toward the first semester tuition and are non-refundable.

 College biology or its equivalent is a prerequisite to graduate from the Tufts MPH program.
 Students who have not met this requirement are usually expected to take an equivalent course by the end of their first fall semester.
 As Tufts MPH students, the 0.5 credit Public Health Biology course offered each fall satisfies this requirement.
 You can also enroll at another college or university and take an undergraduate level biology course before the end of your first fall semester.

-Presented in partnership with Vermont Law School, this program offers a specialized credential, focused training, and flexibility: Students can choose to concentrate on environmental, energy, or food & agriculture law.
+Presented in partnership with Vermont Law School, this program offers several specialized advanced degree credentials, focused training, and flexibility: Students can choose masters concentrations in environmental protection, energy, or food & agriculture law.

-Contact BC Law Professor Zyg Plater for more information.
+Contact BC Law's Office of Admissions for more information.